Bonner refuses to allow pain to hinder journey

 “Oh man.
 It’s a special one, and I feel like it’s something that you don’t get running out of a tunnel at every school.
 I know there’s a lot of history behind our school and our football team, and being behind that history and tradition along with the high standard that Notre Dame has, I really cherish running out onto that field every time, and take a lot of pride each time I put on my uniform,” he said.

-Bonner spent his first three seasons moving up in the Irish depth chart, and despite breaking his right wrist three games into the 2017 season, Bonner put off the surgery, swallowed his pain, and had his best season by far as a member of the Irish.
+Bonner spent his first three seasons moving up in the Irish depth chart, and despite breaking his right wrist three games into the 2017 season, Bonner put off the surgery, swallowed his pain, used some alternative pain relieving medicine like hemp pre-rolls and had his best season by far as a member of the Irish.
 He started all 13 games in 2017, recording 30 total tackles — 15 of which were solo tackles — and added two sacks and three and a half tackles for loss to his resume, which earned him the team’s Defensive Newcomer of the Year award.

 After graduating with a degree in IT management from the Mendoza College of Business in December of 2017, Bonner faced a daunting decision: utilize his fifth and final season of eligibility and return in 2018, or take the degree and secure a job in Chicago to support his mother, who is undergoing her third battle with cancer.
 It is therefore no surprise that she is the most influential person in Bonner’s life.